JohnMansfield23/EmberScan/README.md

 ### EmberScan's Mission
 EmberScan is developed with the idea of using A.I image processing to identify housefires using the Alexnet.

-EmberScan is a company dedicated to utilizing AI imaging technology for the vital task of identifying house fires.
-This approach holds significant importance because traditional smoke detectors can sometimes fail, leaving homes vulnerable to fires.
-EmberScan's mission is to offer a fail-safe solution to this problem by enabling home security cameras, or development cameras to detect house fires and promptly alert the appropriate authorities.
-This innovative use of AI image processing not only enhances fire safety but also ensures a more reliable and proactive response to fire threats, potentially saving lives and property.
+Every Year 358,300 homes have uncontrolled fires.
+EmberScan is a company dedicated to utilizing AI imaging technology for the vital task of identifying house fires and preventing housefires.
+No system is without its flaws and devices such smoke detectors can fail due to things such as neglect of maintance such as changing batteries, all the way to manufacturing issues.
+EmberScan's mission is to offer a fail-safe solution to this problem by enabling home security cameras, or housing development cameras to detect house fires and promptly alert the appropriate authorities.
+This innovative use of AI image processing not only enhances fire safety but also ensures a more reliable and proactive response to fires, potentially saving lives and property.

 ## What EmberScan is trained to differentiate
 ![House on fire](https://www.wkrn.com/wp-content/uploads/sites/73/2021/07/thumbnail_image2.jpg) ![Normal House](https://images.ctfassets.net/n2ifzifcqscw/3HyfuHM3kAP4uLFkVYJimW/ba13d734701b3260c92376115b410c81/farmhouse.png)
 ## Structure of an Alexnet
 ![Alexnet](https://i0.wp.com/thecleverprogrammer.com/wp-content/uploads/2021/12/alexnet.png?resize=623%2C302&ssl=1)

+Alexnet's consist of an input layer which takes an RGB image input with the dimensions 227x227.
+Alexnets then have 5 convolutional layers which use filters to extract features from the image input.
+There are max pooling layers after the first and second convolutional layers which reduce the spatial dimensions of the feature maps while keeping the most important information.
+There are then 2 fully connected hidden layers which are a traditional neural network.
+The final layer is a third fully connected layer which is the softmax layer which produces a probablity distribuition of possible classifications, and then the softmax layer provides and output of the predicted class label for the image.
 ### What is EmberScan trained off of
 EmberScan is trained off the following data deck [House Fires Data Deck](https://docs.google.com/presentation/d/1FMFFaQ2mH5CjzEbom0rSkPAUsbNTiWbb9yrRzbhVGGY/edit#slide=id.g206f8279a60_0_0)